 We’re in a time where we need to consciously be aware of our comments, how we communicate to our peers, and what we can do to help those in need.
-COVID-19 has organizations across the globe adapting to the new norm, ensuring employees are productive in their new workspace and use empathy when communicating with others.
+COVID-19 has organizations across the globe adapting to the new norm, ensuring employees are productive in their new workspace and use empathy in communication skills.

 On the other hand, everyone’s situation and environment are different, and not everyone adapts the same way.
 Social intelligence and pre-existing mindsets play a significant role in how we treat each other in the remote workplace.
 Now more than ever, it’s essential to understand each other and how our perspectives and comments may not align with others, which will ultimately define how we treat one another in the present and future.